-Rule 1.2: Scope of Representation and Allocation of Authority Between Client and Lawyer client's political, economic, social or moral views or activities."
+Rule 1.2: Scope of Representation and Allocation of Authority Between Client and Lawyer

+A lawyer "shall abide by a client's decisions", and the representation "does not constitute an endorsement of the client's political, economic, social or moral views or activities."
 However, a lawyer may not assist in "conduct that the lawyer knows is criminal or fraudulent".
 However, a lawyer may discuss the legal consequences of any proposed course of conduct and assist a client to make a good faith effort to determine the scope, meaning, or application of the law.